Oriented strand board

 OSB is easily identifiable by its characteristic wood strands.

-Oriented strand board (OSB) is a type of engineered wood, formed by adding adhesives and then compressing layers of wood strands (flakes) in specific orientations.
+Oriented strand board (OSB) is a type of engineered wood, formed by adding adhesives to layers of wood strands (flakes) laid in specific orientations and compressing them.
 It was invented by Armin Elmendorf in California in 1963.
 OSB may have a rough and variegated surface with the individual strips of around 2.5 × 15 cm, lying unevenly across each other, and is produced in a variety of types and thicknesses.

 Oriented strand board is sometimes confused with chipboard, a synonym for particle board, whose "chips" are of a size that a lay person would likely describe as "particles".

 Uses

 OSB is frequently used in light steel frame house construction.

 OSB's mechanical properties make it suitable for load-bearing applications in construction.
 In North America, it is more popular than plywood, commanding 66% of the structural panel market in 2016.
 The most common uses are as sheathing in walls, flooring, and roof decking.
 For exterior walls, panels are available with a radiant-barrier layer laminated to one side; this eases installation and increases energy performance of the building envelope.
 OSB is also used in furniture production.